openfirmware/shapefile-mapnik-testing/RESULTS.markdown

 ## Source 3857 to 4326 to 3573

+1. Input files are EPSG:3857
+2. GDAL reprojects to EPSG:4326
-GDAL projected to 4326.
-Mapnik projected to 3573.
+3. Mapnik renders to EPSG:3573

 ![renders/project-4326.jpg](renders/project-4326.jpg)